chrhyman/pycards/README.md

 # pycards
-A Terminal interface for playing card games, written in Python
+An interface for playing card games, written in Python.
+Current repo for an implementation on Anvil: `pycards.anvil.app`

-## Requirements
-`sty` is used to make cards have color and can easily be installed with `pip install sty`.